Accessibility means much more than venue access ramps. Use this accessible conference guide to design an event that’s open to everyone.

-“Having organized a couple of conferences, I don’t think anyone’s ever said to me, ‘Here’s a book on how to make your conference accessible.’”
+“Having organised a couple of conferences, I don’t think anyone’s ever said to me, ‘Here’s a book on how to make your conference accessible.’”

-Professor of Gender and Employment Studies Dr Kate Sang recently carried out research into the experiences of academics with disabilities.
-She found there’s a lot conference organizers could be doing to improve access to their conferences.
+Professor of Gender and Employment Studies Dr. Kate Sang has carried out research into the experiences of academics with disabilities.
+What she found speaks volumes about the lack of accessibility at conferences.
 “People often assume if a venue has a ramp in it then it’s accessible.
 But conferences are more than the building that they’re in: they’re how they are designed.”

 For Séan Richardson, a first-year PhD student, accessible conference design is about enabling people to attend no matter their requirements.
 “Defining accessibility is not easy and it’s not neat.
 There are so many kinds of access issues.
 But there are certain things you can do that will generally make your conference more accessible.”

-So, how should your organizing committee go about designing a conference that works for the widest possible group?
+So, how should you and your organising committee go about designing a conference that works for the widest possible group?